apache/spark/docs/cloud-integration.md

 </dependencyManagement>
 {% endhighlight %}

-Commercial products based on Spark generally set up the classpath for talking to cloud infrastructures, in which case this module may not be needed.
+Commercial products based on Apache Spark generally directly set up the classpath for talking to cloud infrastructures, in which case this module may not be needed.

 ### Authenticating

 Spark jobs must authenticate with the object stores to access data within them.

 1. When Spark is running in a cloud infrastructure, the credentials are usually automatically set up.
-1. `spark-submit`  picks up the `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`
+1. `spark-submit` reads the `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`
-and `AWS_SESSION_TOKEN` environment variables and sets the associated authentication options for the `s3n` and `s3a` filesystem clients.
+and `AWS_SESSION_TOKEN` environment variables and sets the associated authentication options for the `s3n` and `s3a` connectors to Amazon S3.
 1. In a Hadoop cluster, settings may be set in the `core-site.xml` file.
 1. Authentication details may be manually added to the Spark configuration in `spark-default.conf`
 1. Alternatively, they can be programmatically set in the `SparkConf` instance used to configure